Premier League kits for 2021-22 season; Ranking the new jerseys - Photos

 — Leicester City (@LCFC) July 28, 2021

 In the nicest way possible, the home kit looks like a template kit from the lower leagues.
 The sponsor logo is huge and doesn’t really fit the shirt, and the spotty design just doesn’t look good.
 Sorry, Foxes fans.
-The away kit is slightly better but there’s still a little too much going on here.
+The away kit and third kit’s are slightly better but there’s still a little too much going on here.

 20. Watford